lockbook/lockbook/docs/design-tech/billing.md

 The verification happens like apple's, the token is a prompt for you to go and check with google about the status of a subscription, [details](https://medium.com/@emilieroberts/real-time-developer-notifications-happen-when-something-changes-with-a-users-subscription-cb46dc053495).

+## Billing States

+There are 4 states of a Google Play subscription (described by the `GooglePlayAccountState` enum in `core/libs/models/src/api.rs`):

+1. `Ok`: The user has a valid subscription that is renewing monthly.
+2. `Canceled`: The user's subscription has been canceled, but still has premium benefits until the end of their billing cycle.
+3. `GracePeriod`: The user's subscription is in grace period for failing to make a payment.
+They have premium benefits for 7 more days until they are `OnHold`.
+4. `OnHold`: The user let their subscription's grace period expire and has lost premium benefits.

+Once a subscription expires (either after being `OnHold` or `Canceled`), all remaining data about that subscription in will be deleted.
+Also, if a user does a chargeback, their subscription is immediately revoked.

+## Testing

+An integration can be tested locally if a user becomes a [license tester](https://developer.android.com/google/play/billing/test).
+This allows fake payments to be made on a verified Google Play developer account to test debug builds.
+Paired with a [PubSub subscription](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) pointing at your local server instance, you can emulate almost any user interaction involving subscriptions.

+# Platform Migrations

+Due to a small service fee on Stripe, there is a strong incentive to migrate users off payment platforms by Google Play and Apple.
+So reasonably, there needs to be provided solutions for migrating users.
+Although currently, migrations are unimplemented.